elynch78/Engineering4Notebook/README.md

 ### Reflection

 This sim showed that our simple design kind of sucked.
 The beam bent way over the 35mm allowed, but it didn't show a break instance anywhere so that was impressive.
 We decided that our design was too weak and had to adjust so it would hold itself up.
+We used the failures from this test inorder to better design a beam.

 ## FEA_Part3

 ### Assignment description

 We had to improve our beam after seeing it fail in the simulation from bending too much and run our improved design in the sim again.
+By using onshape and what had already been learned we used our basic knowledge of beams and bridges for a more sturdy result.

 ### Evidence